maulware/maulstuff/mboot-shamir-ssh-unseal/README.md

 The actual distribution of the key shares and ssh (public)keys is up to the implementor.
 The system can either be deployed in a trusted or untrusted (e.g. internet/corporate) network.

+TODO: Only tested on debian, ubuntu.
+Arch/manjaro require additional work (sssd AUR and stuff)

 ## Key destribution
 The ssss-split tool does not support 128 ASCII characters and 256 hex digits. domagic script is provided to allow split of more and already prepares the shares for X servers. the 1_shares, 2_shares, ..., X_shares are the files that need to be put on the servers. domagic has a self test to recombine the split key parts and check them.